 - Parsley , chopped

-Remove chicken from slow cooker carefully and place on a baking tray.
-Cover loosely with foil and rest for 20 minutes.
+- Remove chicken from slow cooker carefully and place on a baking tray.
+Reserve juices in slow cooker.
+Cover chicken loosely with foil and rest for 20 minutes.
 If your slow cooker finished cooking more than 1 hour ago (which is most of the time in my case), you won't need to do this step as your chicken is already rested.

-If your slow cooker has a sauté setting, you can make the gravy in your slow cooker.
-If you don't, simply pour the juice into a small saucepan and make the gravy on the stove.
+- If your slow cooker has a sauté setting, you can make the gravy in your slow cooker - just pour all the juices into a jug.
+Otherwise, do these steps in a small saucepan.